jhustata/intermediate/intro.md

 - A graded homework every week for more immediate feedback
    - Week 1-3 content equals HW 1 from prior years
    - Week 4-5 content equals HW 2 from prior years
-   - Week 6-7 content equals HW 3 from prior years
+   - Week 6-7 content equals HW 3 from prior year ds
 - An optional assignment at the class's end
 - Complete and timely homework submission guarantees at least a B grade